Taludas/NewWorldExpanded/README.md

 <details>
     <summary>Patch Notes Version 1.2.0</summary>

+* Adjustments:
+    - In order to keep the file size low, I split the mod into two mods: "Muddy Rivers removed" and "New World Expanded".
+The first only replaces the NW island's river colour with a blue one.
+New World Expanded is the main mod, adding the reskinned islands!

 * Updates:
     - Adjusted the mod for better usage with iModYourAnno v0.5, default map template used is now "Corners".
 Fixed the issue with multiple people having a endless loading loop due to faulty iMYA tweaking.
 No matter what you tweak in iMYA, you will now always get one of the three map templates.